ARYANGODxDOfficial/vendor_matrixx.JSON/sources/docs/spes.md

 ```
 - Press enter, Your device should now boot into recovery mode
 - Click on install
-- Install fw if required
 - Go to path/to/Matrixx*.zip
 - Select the rom file you downloaded
 - Swipe to flash the rom
 - *If vanilla:* Flash rom > Format data > Reboot to revovery > Flash Gapps > Reboot system
 - Once flash(Gapps/Regular) done, format data and reboot system
-- If it said couldn't format data then go Home > Advance > Reboot to revovery > Format data > Reboot system
+- If it said couldn't format data then Home > Advance > Reboot to revovery > Format data > Reboot system
 ---

 ### Dirty Flash: